-Add the final tongue and groove panel before fixing into place with a 60mm into each rafter spaced 20mm from the top edge of the panel.
+Add the final tongue and groove panel before fixing into place with a 60mm screw into each rafter spaced 20mm from the top edge of the panel.

-Repeat Steps 19 - 23 to complete the roof.
+Repeat Steps 25 - 29 to complete the roof.

 Slot a fascia panel into place so that it is butted up against the underside of the roof and against the rafter ends before fixing in place with 2 x 60mm screws into the rafter ends.
-Repeat for the second fascia panel and then proceed to the Shingle installation after affixing the cladding panels.
+Repeat for the second fascia panel and then proceed to the Shingle installation.